Sainte Anne Marine National Park

 Sainte Anne Marine National Park lies about 5 km from Victoria, the capital city of the Seychelles, and encompasses eight small islands.

 History

 The Marine Park was created in 1973 for the preservation of wildlife, the first of its kind in the Indian Ocean.
 Fishing and water-skiing are forbidden within the Marine Park area.

-in 2005 used as picnic islands for the local population is too expensive and approved opening them to hotels and resorts.

 Tourism

 Today the islands are known as one of the prime tourist locations in the Indian Ocean for scuba-diving, glass-bottom boat excursions and snorkeling among the coral reefs.
 The colorful underwater world attracts tourists from around the world who are watching here the magnificent coral gardens, reef sharks and colorful tropical fish.
 The main island of Ste Anne is an 87-villa resort while Cerf Island and Round Island have Creole-style restaurants.

 It also has one of the largest areas of "seagrass meadows" in the Seychelles.
 It is very beautiful.

 Local tour operators offer day trips to the Marine Park.